 The reality is much closer to the 2nd statement.
 Unless you are comparing the diamonds side by side under a proper light and on a white background it will in fact be impossible tell the difference between 2 diamonds color that are just one grade apart on the diamond color scale, for example a G and H,

 Do you that that even when you take 2 stones that are a bit further apart (for example an F and H) you will likely only notice the difference when you hold the 2 diamonds side by side.
 Looking at each stone on its own- there is just no visible difference between the diamond color of 2 stones.
 Diamond colors are subjective, not an exact science, so don’t ever think that someone can tell you exactly what color is this diamond without comparing it with other diamonds (that their colors are known).

 This image shows a higher level scales for diamond colors along with grades, so as you see, hide any right & left diamond for any grade, and see yourself if you can spot the correct color:

 Use a Diamond Color Chart And See For Yourself

-(update June 27, 2011 – I came across this really well done video (from a 3rd party) that explains how diamond color grading works and confirms what I say on this page – spending money on a anything above H diamond color is just not worth it)
+Update: I came across this really well-done video (from a 3rd party) that explains how diamond color grading works and confirms what I say on this page – spending money on a anything above H diamond color is just not worth it.

 What some jewelers might also neglect to tell you is that there are other factors that effect the perceived color of a diamond, like fluorescence.
 Even the setting that the diamond will be set in effects how the color will look in the actual ring.
 If the setting is yellow gold even an E color diamond may look slightly yellowish so why spend the extra money on this?